AMReX-Combustion/PeleLM/Docs/source/Tutorials_1.rst

     amr.flame_tracer.value_greater = 3.0e-6
     amr.flame_tracer.field_name    = Y(HCO)

-The first line simply declare a set of refinement indicators which subsequently defined.
+The first line simply declares a set of refinement indicators which are subsequently defined.
 For each indicator, the user can provide a limit up to which AMR level this indicator will be used to refine.
-Then there are multiple possibility to specify the actual criterion: ``value_greater``, ``value_less``, ``vorticity_greater`` or ``adjacent_difference_greater``.
+Then there are multiple possibilities to specify the actual criterion: ``value_greater``, ``value_less``, ``vorticity_greater`` or ``adjacent_difference_greater``.
 In each case, the user specify a threshold value and the name of variable on which it applies (except for the ``vorticity_greater``).
 In the example above, the grid is refined up to level 1 at the location wheres the temperature is above 800 K or where the temperature difference between adjacent cells exceed 300 K. These two criteria were used up to that point.
 The last indicator will now enable to add level 2 grid patches at location where the flame tracer (`Y(HCO)`) is above 3.0e-6.

 With these new parameters, update the `checkpoint` file from which to restart: ::